-For a CBL or NBL, this method is meant to determine the altitude of the elevated θ_v inversion marking the entrainment zone between the well-mixed ABL and free atmosphere (Pesenson, 2003).
-For an SBL, this method determines where the change in strength of the surface θ_v inversion marks the transition from the ABL to residual layer (if one exists) or free atmosphere above (Stull, 1988).
-For greater detail on this method, and the guiding equations, see Heffter (1980) or Sivaraman et al. (2013).
-Supplementary Figure S2 shows an example of the Heffter method applied to a case for each stability regime.
+zone between the well-mixed ABL and free atmosphere (Pesenson, 2003).
+For an SBL, this method determines where the change in strength of the surface $\theta_v$ inversion marks the transition from the ABL to residual layer (if one exists) or free atmosphere above (Stull, 1988).
+For greater detail on this method and the guiding equations, see Heffter (1980) or Sivaraman et al. (2013).
+Figure S2 in the Supplement shows an example of the Heffter method applied to a case for each stability regime.